Online Firefighting on Cactus Graphs: Cactus graphs

-\fullversion{Recall that in algorithm $\algCactus$, at most three vertices can be protected on the same cycle.
+Recall that in algorithm $\algCactus$, at most three vertices can be protected on the same cycle.
 We call such cycle vertices \emph{peers}.
-In what follows, we may refer to a cycle vertex and its peers.}
+In what follows, we may refer to a cycle vertex and its peers.

-\paragraph*{Partition $\partition$ of $\optset$} Given the set $\optset$ of vertices protected by $\opt$, which by Lemma~\vref{lem:non-redundant} is non-redundant.
+\paragraph*{Partition $\partition$ of $\optset$} Given the set $\optset$ of vertices protected by $\opt$, which by Lemma~\ref{lem:non-redundant} is non-redundant.
 We partition $\optset$ into the three \emph{types} of parts, where there can be multiple parts of Type $b$ or $c$.

 \begin{enumerate}[Type a:] \item \runtitle{Non-cycle vertices that are not delayed.} This type has at most one part $\parta$, which consists of all non-cycle vertices in $\optset$ that are not in $\delayedSet(\optset)$.